gamesbook/pyprototypr/docs/card_decks.rst

 -  A ``Deck()`` command is used to specify type, size and number of cards that  will be used to create all cards in the deck.

-In many cases, the ``Data()`` command will be needed, in order to provide the settings for the properties of the elements appearing on a card.
+In many cases, the ``Data()`` command will be needed, in order to provide settings, for the properties of the elements appearing on a card, from another source, for example, and Excel file.

 In some cases, the ``Matrix()`` command will be needed; this is an alternate method of providing the settings for the properties of the elements appearing on a card.

+Thse commands, and the ones supporting them, are described in detail below.
+For additional examples that illustrate some of these, see the `card and deck examples <examples/cards.rst>`_.

 The Deck Command